stong3/sihnpy/docs/0.pad_data/download_pad_data.md

 Adding the `-J 1` option forces Datalad to only launch one download at a time which helps the process along.
 However, note that the process may take several hours to complete.
 For instance, downloading all anatomical data within the Prevent-AD Open BIDS took close to 8h while downloading all the functional data took close to 15h.

-A good way to bypass this is to [launch a `screen` or `tmux`](https://docs.alliancecan.ca/wiki/Tmux) to launch `datalad get`, then detatch from the screen.
+A good way to bypass this is to [launch a `screen` or `tmux`](https://docs.alliancecan.ca/wiki/Tmux) to launch `datalad get`, then detach from the screen.
 That way, even if you leave the server or your cat pours water on your computer, the download will follow along.

 ````
 Once your files are downloaded, you will notice that if you do `ls`, you will seen a nearly identical screen as before: